nais/api/docs/audit_events.md

 # Audit Events

-An audit event (or activity log?) is a record of an event:
+An audit event is a record of an event:

 > Actor X performed action Y on resource Z with name A belonging to team B at time T.